cristi-neagu/DevOps-Course-Starter/README.md

 - Clone the app repository in `~/opt/todoapp/`
 - Checkout branch `Exercise-4` with `git checkout Exercise-4`
 - Run the ansible playbook by using `ansible-playbook playbook -i ansible_inv`

+## Using Docker
+There are two container variants:
+- A development variant using Flask
+- A production variant using Gunicorn

+Commands needed to build each variant:\
+`docker build --target production --tag todo-app:prod .`\
+`docker build --target development --tag todo-app:dev .`

+Commands needed to run each variant:\
+`docker run --env-file .env -p 8000:8000 todo-app:prod`\
+`docker run --env-file .env -p 5000:5000 todo-app:dev`

+Alternatively, for development purposes a mount bind can be set up for the `todo_app` folder using this command:\
+`docker run --env-file .env -p 5000:5000 --mount type=bind,source=\"$(pwd)\"/todo_app,target=/app/todo_app todo-app:dev`\
+This allows Flask to hot load source files as they're being edited.

+Finally, all these commands have been saved as tasks for VSCode and can be accessed from the Terminal menu.